 Gala (Kazan, Russia, 1894 - Portlligat, Girona, 1982)

-Salvador Dalí's wife and muse, whose real name was Elena Ivanovna Diakonova.
-A mysterious and highly intuitive woman, she was able to recognise artistic and creative genius when she saw it, and had relations with a number of intellectuals and artists.
+Salvador Dalí's wife and muse, whose real name was Elena Ivanovna Diakonova was a mysterious and highly intuitive woman, which was able to recognise artistic and creative genius when she saw it, and had relations with a number of intellectuals and artists.

-It was in 1929 that she met Salvador Dalí.
-In April of that year Dalí went to Paris to present the film that he had made with Luis Buñuel, Un chien andalou, and it was there that Camille Goemans, a Belgian poet and gallery owner, introduced Dalí to Paul Eluard.
+It was in 1929 when she first met Salvador Dalí.
+In April of that year Dalí went to Paris to present the film that he had created with Luis Buñuel, Un chien andalou, and it was there where Camille Goemans, a Belgian poet and gallery owner, introduced Dalí to Paul Eluard.
 Dalí invited them to spend the summer in Cadaqués.
 Goemans and a friend of his, as well as René Magritte and his wife, and Luis Buñuel, Paul Eluard and Gala, and the couple's daughter Cécile, all spent some time there.
-When the painter met Gala he fell in love with her.
-In his Secret Life, he wrote: "She was destined to be my Gradiva (the name comes from the title of a novel by W. Jensen, the main character of which was Sigmund Freud; Gradiva was the book's heroine and it was she who brought about the protagonist's psychological healing), the one who moves forward, my victory, my wife".
-And Gala was indeed to remain ever thereafter at the painter's side, so that from that time on her biography was linked with that of Dalí.
+When the painter met Gala it was love at first sight.
+In his Secret Life, he wrote: "She was destined to be my Gradiva (the name comes from the title of a novel by W. Jensen, the main character of which was Sigmund Freud; Gradiva was the book's heroine and it was her who brought psychological healing to the main character), the one who moves forward, my victory, my wife".
+And Gala was indeed to remain forever at the painter's side, so that from that time on her biography was linked with that of Dalí.

-In 1948 Dalí and Gala returned from the United States following eight years of exile there.
-Dalí had achieved recognition in his own country, and his father had come to accept his son's relationship with a separated Russian woman.
+In 1948, Dalí and Gala returned from the United States after eight years of exile there.
+Dalí had achieved recognition in his own country, and his father had come to accept his son's relationship with a divorced Russian woman.
 From that time onwards, the Dalís would spend the spring and summer in Portlligat and the autumn and winter between New York and Paris.

-In 1958 Dalí and Gala married at the Àngels chapel, near Girona.
-In 1968 the painter bought Gala a castle in Púbol, Girona, and it was agreed that the painter could not go there without her prior permission in writing to do so.
-Between 1971 and 1980, Gala would spend periods of time at her castle, always in summer.
-It was there that Gala was buried, following her death in 1982.
+In 1958 Dalí and Gala got married at the Àngels chapel, near Girona.
+In 1968 the painter bought Gala a castle in Púbol, Girona, and it was agreed that the painter could not go there without her prior permission .
+Between 1971 and 1980, Gala would spend some time at her castle, always during summer.
+It was there that Gala was buried, after she died in 1982.
 Since 1996 the castle has been open to the public as the Gala-Dalí Castle House Museum in Púbol.